zitadel/zitadel/docs/docs/examples/login/symfony.md

 ![Project roles in console](/img/symfony/project-roles.png)

-Finally we can assign the roles to users in the project's authorizations tab.
+Finally, we can assign the roles to users in the project's authorizations tab.

 ![Project authorizations in console](/img/symfony/project-authorizations.png)